Denis Duboule: Biography

 Denis Duboule obtained a PhD from the University of Geneva in 1984.
 After questioning Karl Illmensee's claims of having cloned a mouse, Duboule departed to work as a post-doc and then a group leader at the University of Strasbourg, with Pierre Chambon.
 In 1988, he became a group leader at the European Molecular Biology Laboratory in Heidelberg, Germany.

 In 1992, he obtained a tenure at the Geneva University.
 From 1997, he has headed the Department of Genetics and Evolution (formerly Zoology and Animal Biology) Since 2001, he has also chaired the NCCR Frontiers in Genetics and, since 2006, he is a full professor at the École polytechnique fédérale de Lausanne (EPFL).
 In 2017, he was elected professor at the Collège de France, holding the international chair in genome evolution and development.

-He is a Fellow of the Royal Society. and a member of the National Academy of Sciences He is also an occasional columnist in the "Sciences and environment" section of the newspaper Le Temps.
+He is a Fellow of the Royal Society, a member of the National Academy of Sciences, and an occasional columnist in the "Sciences and environment" section of the newspaper Le Temps.